FP (programming language): Equational functions

-where Ef is an expression built from primitives, other defined functions, and the function symbol f itself, using functionals.
+where Ef is an expression built from primitives, other defined functions, and the function symbol f alone, using functionals.

 FP84

-FP84 is an extension of FP to include infinite sequences, programmer-defined combining forms (analogous to those that Backus himself added to FL, his successor to FP), and lazy evaluation.
+FP84 is an extension of FP to include infinite sequences, programmer-defined combining forms (analogous to those that Backus added to FL, his successor to FP), and lazy evaluation.
 Unlike FFP, another one of Backus' own variations on FP, FP84 makes a clear distinction between objects and functions: i.e., the latter are no longer represented by sequences of the former.
-FP84's extensions are accomplished by removing the FP restriction that sequence construction be applied only to non-⊥ objects: in FP84 the entire universe of expressions (including those whose meaning is ⊥) is closed under sequence construction.
+FP84's extensions are enabled by removing the FP restriction that sequence construction be applied to only non-⊥ objects: in FP84 the entire universe of expressions (including those which meaning is ⊥) is closed under sequence construction.

 FP84's semantics are embodied in an underlying algebra of programs, a set of function-level equalities that may be used to manipulate and reason about programs.